bentoml/BentoML/docs/source/use-cases/blip.rst

 BLIP (Bootstrapping Language Image Pre-training) is a technique to improve the way AI models understand and process the relationship between images and textual descriptions.
 It has a variety of use cases in the AI field, particularly in applications that require a nuanced understanding of both visual and textual data, such as image captioning, visual question answering (VQA), and image-text matching.
 This document demonstrates how to build an image captioning application on top of a BLIP model with BentoML.

+All the source code in this tutorial is available in the `BentoBlip GitHub repository <https://github.com/bentoml/BentoBlip>`_.

 Prerequisites
 -------------